Epictek/WiiFlow_Mod6/wii/docs/plugins_readme.txt

 # optional (emulators only) - force WiiFlow to use rom file names as titles instead of Wiimpathy's database (yes/no - default to no)

 guidename=
-# optional - background image (e.g. "atari_guide.png") to use for the plugin controller input guide (PNG or JPG must be placed in wiiflow/plugins/inputs/), default to "[platform_name].png" (platform_name from platform.ini)
+# optional - background image (e.g. atari_guide.png) to use for the plugin controller input guide (PNG or JPG must be placed in wiiflow/plugins/inputs/), default to "[platform_name].png" (platform_name from platform.ini)

+folderstoskip=
+# optional - romdir's subfolders to skip when generating coverflow cache list, separated by pipes (e.g: folder 1|folder 2)

  EXAMPLES: